 Proving that a driver was distracted when they were involved in an accident with you is very important.
 Many states including California, have laws that will greatly affect the liability of individuals involved in a vehicle accident if one or more of the drivers was distracted.
 Laws have become especially stringent with regards to cell phone use while driving.
 Proving distraction can be difficult depending on the situation, but it will greatly impact the settlement you receive.
 Doing all that you can and collecting as much information as possible at the time of the accident is vitally important.
 Proving an individual was reading or rubbernecking may be difficult due to a lack of evidence that can be used to prove that type of distraction.
 Other forms of distraction like cell phone use or driving under the influence are more likely to be proven by police investigation because of the type of hard evidence available.

-The attorneys at this law firm are experts in securing settlements for car crash victims in the Stockton area and across Northern California.
-Please give us a call for a free consultation with an experienced Stockton auto accident attorney today.

-REPLACEMENT | Proving that a driver was distracted when they were involved in an accident with you is very important.
-Many states including California, have laws that will greatly affect the liability of individuals involved in a vehicle accident if one or more of the drivers was distracted.
-Laws have become especially stringent with regards to cell phone use while driving.
-Proving distraction can be difficult depending on the situation, but it will greatly impact the settlement you receive.
-Doing all that you can and collecting as much information as possible at the time of the accident is vitally important.
-Proving an individual was reading or rubbernecking may be difficult due to a lack of evidence that can be used to prove that type of distraction.
-Other forms of distraction like cell phone use or driving under the influence are more likely to be proven by police investigation because of the type of hard evidence available.

 The attorneys at this law firm are experienced in securing settlements for car crash victims in the Stockton area and across Northern California.
 Please give us a call for a free consultation with an experienced Stockton auto accident attorney today.